What is ERR_CONNECTION_REFUSED or Error 102 in Chrome on Android and Windows 10

 This site can't be reached.
 Tunecomp.net refused to connect.
 ERR_CONNECTION_REFUSED

-Here are the most common causers of the error ERR_CONNECTION_REFUSED (This Site Can’t Be Reached) in Chrome or other browser.
+Here are the most common culprits that cause the error ERR_CONNECTION_REFUSED (This Site Can’t Be Reached) in Chrome or other browser.
 Check these items before you start bothering your computer or smartphone:

 - You are not connected to your ISP.
 Make sure you have the ISP cable plugged in to the WAN post of your router or modem.